KarimMesallam/CogniTrade/README.md

 - **Multi-Exchange Support:** Add wrappers for additional exchanges (e.g., using CCXT) for more diversified trading.
 - **Enhanced Logging & Monitoring:** Integrate more robust logging and alerting for operational insights.
 - **Reinforcement Learning:** Implement RL-based strategies that can learn and adapt to changing market conditions.
-- **Web Interface:** Create a dashboard for monitoring trades, backtesting results, and adjusting bot parameters.
+- **Web Interface:** Create a dashboard for monitoring trades, backtesting results, and adjusting bot parameters (after core backend functionality is stable).

 ## Contributing